 Lin, J.-F. L., Imada, T., Tanaka, K., Hirai, K., Maeshima, K., Nemoto, I., & Kuhl, P. K. (2008).
 The effect of translation on bilingual mental addition revealed by magnetoencephalography (MEG).
 In: R. Kakigi, K. Yokosawa, & S. Kuriki.
 (Eds.), Biomagnetism--Interdisciplinary Research and Exploration (pp. 212-214).
 Hokkaido University Press, Sapporo.

-Martin, L. & S. Goldman. (in press) Family Inheritance: parents, children and financial practices.
+Martin, L. & S. Goldman.
+(2010) Family Inheritance: parents, children and financial practices.
 In E. Gordon, L. Lin & H. Varenne (Eds.), Supplemental Education, (Vol. 3).
 New York & London: Melen.

 Martin, T., Pierson, J., Rivale, S. R., Vye, N. J., Bransford, J. D. & Diller, K. (2007).
 The function of generating ideas in the Legacy Cycle.
 In W. Aung (Ed.), Innovations 2007: World innovations in engineering education and research.
 Arlington, VA: International Network for Engineering Education and Research (iNEER).